From start to finish, how planning applications are considered.

 Once you are satisfied that your proposal requires planning permission and accords with all relevant development plan policies, the next step is to complete the appropriate application form, supply the required supporting information, and pay the necessary application fee.
 Guidance on what needs to be provided is found in our Planning applications web page.

 Upon receipt of an application the Council first checks to ensure that it has been completed correctly (with sufficient accurate plans and the correct fee provided).
 National and Local Validation guidelines are followed when registering your application (see the Planning applications web page for more detail on this).

 If the application is found to be invalid, the Council will contact you or your agent (if you have used one), by telephone, email or letter.
 The application will not be considered until it is valid.

 Once a complete and valid application is received the determination process begins and the application is assigned to a Case Officer.
 An acknowledgement will be sent stating the application reference number and a target date for deciding the application.
 Most planning applications are decided within 8 weeks, except for applications that are unusually large or complex that have a target date of 13 or 16 weeks.

 3 Consultations and Publicity

 Once an application has been validated, the Council publicises and consults upon it.
 Neighbours that can be identified as sharing a common boundary with the site are notified by letter.
-In many cases a site notice is also posted in the vicinity.
+When necessary, a site notice is also posted in the vicinity.
 In certain cases, applications are also advertised in the local press.